dpronin/lmail/readme.md

 # Installation and environment configuration

-To install the application in the syste, run:
+To install the application in the system, run:
 ```bash
 bash> make install
 ```